Beaumont Smith

 Frank Beaumont "Beau" Smith (15 August 1885 – 2 January 1950), was an Australian film director, producer and exhibitor, best known for making low-budget comedies.

-Smith made his first film in 1917, Our Friends, the Hayseeds.
+Smith made his first film, Our Friends, the Hayseeds, in 1917.
 He went on to become one of the most prolific and popular Australian filmmakers of the silent era.
 Among his films were adaptations of the works of Banjo Paterson and Henry Lawson.
 His 1933 comedy The Hayseeds featured the first screen appearance of Cecil Kellaway.

-Smith was famous for making his films quickly – sometimes he would complete shooting and post production within one month for budgets ranging from £600 to £1,200.
+Smith was famous for making his films quickly – sometimes he would complete shooting and post-production within one month for budgets ranging from £600 to £1,200.
 His wife Elsie would comment on his scripts and his brother Gordon looked after company finances.
 He was sometimes known as "One Shot Beau" or "That'll Do Beau".

-Biography
+A 1925 profile on the director stated: